martinholub/jekyll_site/_posts/2024-09-06-Summit24Insights.markdown

 tags: biotech nucleate startup
 categories:
 description: |
-    A summary of fifteen of my favorite insights from the Nucleate’s Alumni 2024 Summit, spanning the areas of career planning, culture building, partnerships, leadership and startup strategy …
+    A summary of fifteen of my favorite insights from the Nucleate Alumni 2024 Summit, spanning the areas of career planning, culture building, partnerships, leadership and startup strategy …
 ---
-Earlier this week I returned from the Nucleate Alumni 2024 Summit.
+Earlier this week I returned from the Nucleate [Alumni 2024 Summit](https://nucleate.xyz/summit_2024/).
 I had high expectations, but the event did not disappoint and managed to meet them.
 Never have I ever been to an event where networking with a diverse group of prospective founders, investors and industry professionals was so seamless.
 I can’t wait to see the innovation and collaboration that these connections will spark and want to send out a huge thank you to the fellow members of Nucleate leadership, speakers and sponsors <3.

 The event was packed with panel discussions, interviews, pitches and fireside chats.
 Below I summarize my favorite insights across five key areas: